 On average, while comparing the benefit of BIM for Accurate Quantification and material procurement it can be summarized through our project experiences that

 - Time is taken to calculate quantity from BIM -1 day

 - Time is taken to calculate quantity by site team -1 week

 The difference in the quantities is anywhere between 1% – 8%.

 BIM SOLUTIONS APPLICATION AND BENEFITS TO STAKEHOLDERS:

-Building Information Modeling services help owners take a ‘hands-on’ approach to manage investors, stakeholders, and contractors.
+Building Information Modeling services help owners take a ‘hands-on’ approach to managing investors, stakeholders, and contractors.
 Using this technology, the project managers and architects can provide their services on behalf of their clients.
-Cost consultants can provide various services like rapid and credible cost planning, energy analysis and procurement services etc. BIM helps contractors support revaluation amendments.
+Cost consultants can provide various services like rapid and credible cost planning, energy analysis and procurement services, etc. BIM helps contractors support revaluation amendments.